 by Jane Baker Segelken, MA, MSW, part of the Social Work team at Hospicare & Palliative Care Services

 With planning for Hospicare’s Women Swimmin’ in full swing now, excitement for the event is growing.
-It’s the first time since 2019 the event will be in person with all its splash.
+This year the event will be in person with all its splash.
 Joan Brumburg and Ann Costello, two of the event’s original creators, were happy to sit down and reflect on what they both acknowledge as the best family-focused feminist event in Ithaca.

 “If you identify as female you can swim,” Joan said, adding that the opportunity given to women to come together with a common goal of supporting a vital, well-loved agency is very powerful.
 For some participants, the reason to swim is deeply personal — a family member or friend may have received services from Hospicare.
 For others, the event offers the perfect opportunity to accomplish a challenging goal.
 “It takes a bit of daring to swim in the lake,” Joan said.

 Joan should know what courage it takes to swim.
 When she turned 60, 19 years ago, Joan had her physical with Ann, a local physician, who asked her what she wanted to do that she hadn’t yet.
 Joan replied she wanted to swim across the lake, and Ann said she’d do that with her.
 “We decided to turn the swim into a fundraiser for Hospicare,” Joan said.
 They thought they’d get 25 others to swim with them and maybe raise $5,000.
 “That first year 126 women swam, and together we raised $54,000 dollars,” Ann explained.
 Since that first event, Women Swimmin’ has raised more than $5 million for Hospicare.